ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport over HTTP/3 relies on the RESET_STREAM_AT frame defined in
 {{!RESET-STREAM-AT=I-D.ietf-quic-reliable-stream-reset}}.
-To indicate support, both the client and the server MUST enable the extension as described in {{Section 3 of RESET-STREAM-AT}}.
+To indicate support, both the client and the server MUST enable the extension by sending an empty reset_stream_at transport parameter as described in {{Section 3 of RESET-STREAM-AT}}.

 ## Creating a New Session